 Ben-Dror Yemini was born in Tel-Aviv, Israel in 1954.
 He studied Humanities and History in Tel Aviv University, and later on he studies Law.
 After his university studies, he was appointed advisor to the Israeli Minister of Immigration Absorption and then became the spokesman of the Ministry.
 In 1984, he began his career as a journalist and essayist.
 He worked as a lawyer and was a partner in a law firm.
-Since 2003 he is the opinion-editor of the daily newspaper Maariv and also published many articles and essays in other journals.
+He has worked for the daily newspaper Maariv, and in Spring 2014 began writing for the daily Yedioth Ahronoth.
+The author of "The Industry of Lies."

 Posted: Tue May 18, 2010 5:57 pm Post subject: Nakba Day and the Fraud - By Ben-Dror Yemini